dafnifacility/cli/docs/dafni_cli.md

 ### Uploading a workflow parameter set

-As in [Uploading a workflow or a new version of an existing workflow](#uploading-a-workflow-or-a-new-version-of-an-existing-workflow) the main difficulty is in producing a parameter set definition file to upload.
+As in [Uploading a workflow or a new version of an existing workflow](#uploading-a-workflow-or-a-new-version-of-an-existing-workflow) the main difficulty in uploading a workflow parameter set is in producing a parameter set definition file to upload.
 Again you may inspect existing parameter sets using

 ```bash
 dafni get workflow-parameter-set <workflow-version-id> <parameter-set-id> --json